frankburgs/frankburgs.github.io/readme.md

 - Add functional "add safety observation" option that allows user to create an added table item in their browser.

-🦺 find legal requirement for signage legibility (or 'condition').
+- 🦺 find legal requirement for signage legibility (or 'condition').
 Do search for 'oag'.

-- Send finished front-end app to school staff.
+- Why even have a light mode ?

-# Done
+# Gov
-- ✅ Consolidated button for image modal with line item number cell.
+- The California Department of Industrial Relations (DIR) keeps a copy of